-- the intrinsic merit of the Earth science research that will benefit from the equipment, technique, or multi-user facility; - the number of investigators who will substantially benefit from the equipment, technique, or multi-user facility, and the strength of their Earth science research programs; - the degree to which the equipment, technique, or multi-user facility is appropriate and essential for the intended Earth science research; - the degree to which core research projects supported by the Division of Earth Sciences will benefit from the proposed equipment, technique, or multi-user facility - the adequacy of the management plan describing the ability to operate and maintain complex equipment during its expected lifetime and the adequacy of the facilities, equipment and other resources provided as institutional support to carry out the proposed management plan.
+- the intrinsic merit of the Earth science research that will benefit from the equipment, technique, or community facility; - the number of investigators who will substantially benefit from the equipment, technique, or community facility and the strength of their Earth science research programs; - the degree to which the equipment, technique, or community facility is appropriate and essential for the intended Earth science research; - the degree to which core research projects supported by the Division of Earth Sciences will benefit from the proposed

+- equipment, technique, or community facility; - the adequacy of the management plan describing the ability to operate and maintain complex equipment during its expected lifetime and the adequacy of the facilities, equipment and other resources provided as institutional support to carry out the proposed management plan.

-An additional criterion considered in the evaluation of proposals submitted to EAR/IF for Support of National or Regional Multi-User Facilities includes:
+An additional criterion considered in the evaluation of proposals submitted to EAR/IF for Community Facility Support includes:

-• the ability to provide access to a facility intended to serve a national or regional research community.
+• the ability to provide access to a facility intended to serve an external research community.